chef/chef-web-docs/content/upgrade_labs.md

 ```

 ## Construct the Policyfile
-Next, we need to obtain a set of attributes, the run list, and the full set of cookbooks for the node.
+Next, we need to obtain a set of attributes and the run list for the node.
 We also need to check the environment and roles for additional information.

 Generally speaking, you would be creating a Policyfile that applies to multiple nodes, replacing a role or environment pattern.

 ### Create a Policyfile
 If you have a Policyfile for the node, continue on.
 Otherwise, start by generating a policyfile with a name you select:
 ```
-$ mkdir policyfiles
+$ cd node-MYNODE-repo
 $ cd policyfiles
 $ chef generate policyfile my-policy
 ```